-Future Land Use Map Place Type Community Mixed Use Place Type Description Community Mixed Use is a common place type designation along major roadways as its higher densities and mix of uses provides for an orderly transition of densities and intensities to areas farther from the roadway corridor and existing low-density development.
+Future Land Use Map Place Type Community Mixed Use Place Type Description Focuses on small-scale, compact, mixed use development patterns that serve all modes of travel and act as an attractor for county residents and visitors.
+Types of appropriate uses include office, retail, mixed use, recreational, commercial, institutional, and multi-family and single-family residential.
+Analysis Community Mixed Use is a common place type designation along major roadways as its higher densities and mix of uses provides for an orderly transition of densities and intensities to areas farther from the roadway corridor and existing low-density development.
 Typical zoning associated with this place type includes moderate density residential, commercial, office and institutional, and mixed-use.

-Analysis The proposed RMF-L and R-5 zoning districts were designed to allow the residential densities outlined for Community Mixed Use places, which provides for residential densities of up to 15 units/acre.
+The proposed RMF-L and R-5 zoning districts were designed to allow the residential densities outlined for Community Mixed Use places, which provides for residential densities of up to 15 units/acre.
 R-5 allows for up to 8 dwelling units/acre, and RMF-L allows up to 10 units/acre.
 The existing R-15 only allows for by-right residential density of 2.5 units/acre, which is less consistent with the Community Mixed Use designation.
 In addition, the current I-1 zoning designation would allow for the commercial uses recommended for Community Mixed Use areas but is more commonly associated with Employment Centers and Commerce Zones because of the range of industrial uses possible.

-The densities and range of housing types permitted by the proposed rezoning would allow for the desired development pattern in this area and provide an efficient use of land between the interstate highway and CFCC
+The densities and range of housing types permitted by the proposed rezoning would allow for the desired development pattern in this area and provide an efficient use of land between the interstate highway and CFCC Growth Node to the west and the existing residential districts and future Community Mixed Use development along Sidbury Road to the east.

+Consistency Recommendation

-Growth Node to the west, and the existing residential districts and future Community Mixed Use development along Sidbury Road to the east.
-Consistency Recommendation The proposed RMF-L and R-5 zoning is generally CONSISTENT with the 2016 Comprehensive Plan because the densities and uses allowed in these districts are more in line with the densities and uses recommended for Community Mixed Use areas than the existing zoning.
+The proposed RMF-L and R-5 zoning is generally CONSISTENT with the 2016 Comprehensive Plan because the densities and uses allowed in these districts are more in line with the densities and uses recommended for Community Mixed Use areas than the existing zoning.
 These districts would allow for the development pattern and diverse housing options recommended for this area and would provide an orderly transition from a major road corridor to areas zoned for lower density housing.